 You could ask the friend who brought you and your partner together to light the candle, to symbolise their role in your relationship.
 Or you could ask a child in the ceremony to light the candle; this is especially symbolic when two families are blending and bringing stepchildren into one family unit.

-Another idea is to include all guests in the candle lighting ceremony.
+Another idea is to include your wedding party, or all of your guests in the candle-lighting ceremony.
 Each guest would be given an unlit candle as they joined the ceremony.
 The newly married couple would then light the candle of someone in the front row, who would pass the flame to the next person, the next and the next.
 When the final candle is lit, they would use it to light the candles of the couple, who would then light the unity candle.
-The idea is that of uniting not just a family, but all your loved ones.
+The idea is that of uniting not just a family but all your loved ones.

 Do you want to find a Celebrant who can conduct a beautiful unity candle ceremony for you?
 Search our Celebrant Directory to find your perfect Celebrant today.